Can You Bring Printer Ink Cartridges on Planes?

 How do I securely pack a printer ink cartridge in my luggage?

 The best way to pack your printer ink cartridge securely is by storing it in a resealable plastic bag and a hard case in your carry-on luggage.
 If possible, avoid packing your printer cartridges in checked baggage, as they are prone to breaking, exploding, and leaking during the flight.
 Instead, pack each printer ink cartridge in an individual resealable bag to pick up any possible leaks.
-You can also use a u0022generic to store your printer cartridges in your hand baggage and prevent them from getting squeezed and receiving pressure that might make them leak.
+You can also use a [amazon link=u0022B09BF2WJHPu0022 title=u0022generic hard travel caseu0022] to store your printer cartridges in your hand baggage and prevent them from getting squeezed and receiving pressure that might make them leak.

 Can I also travel with liquid printer ink bottles?